 Owens eventually engaged the upper gear the year after.
 This when joinin’ forces with Frankie Knuckles and a then unknown Satoshi Tomiie on the seminal ‘Tears’ (FFRR).
 Then makin’ his debut on Fourth & Broadway in 1990 with the abyssal ‘Visions’ co-produced by Frankie Knuckles and David Morales.
 The latter crafting on his own this time the syncopated ‘I’ll Be Your Friend’ which got released the year after on RCA.

 He contributed to the recording of Larry Heard (Mr. Fingers)’s ‘Introduction’ album in 1992 on MCA.
 That same year seeing the release of the insanely vibrant ‘Too Much For Me’ without his consent.
-Launching his Musical Directions while relocating in London, he delivered ‘Ordinary People’ with remixes courtesy of Booker T two years after.
+Launching his Musical Directions imprint while relocating in London, he delivered ‘Ordinary People’ with remixes courtesy of Booker T two years later.
 Eventually sharin’ the bill the year after with Michael Watford on the Marshall Jefferson produced ‘Come Together’…

 In 2000, he landed his voice on Photek‘s blowing ‘Mine To Give’ with remix work by the likes of David Morales.
 Eventually colloaborating with other junglists – London Elektricity – with whom he released ‘My Dreams’ and ‘Different Drum’.